shaneturner/docker-traefik/README.md

 docker compose up -d
 ```

+You can access the Traefic dashboard: http://localhost:8080/

-To set docker project to use this you need in includ ethe network in the projects docker-compose.yml
+To set docker project to use this you need in include the network in the projects docker-compose.yml

 EG:
 ```YAML